agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 *You do want to be vulnerable, because you do want people to see who you are, but at the same time you need to make sure that those people are worthy of your trust.
 If you're vulnerable with the wrong person, they can go and crush your heart.*

 Another verse goes along with that.
 Proverbs 27:6 says "Wounds from a friend can be trusted, but an enemy multiplies kisses."
-The wound from a friend only comes when you've trusted them, and you were vulnerable with them enough, that they knew you enough to tell you some truth that hurt, but you're going to be able to take that feedback and doing something with it.
+The wound from a friend only comes when you've trusted them, and you were vulnerable with them enough that they knew you enough to tell you some truth that hurt.
+But you're going to be able to take that feedback and do something with it.

-*Sometimes that friend sees an infected wound and they have to cut it open and sear it, in order for that to heal.
+*Sometimes that friend sees an infected wound and they have to cut it open and sear it in order for it to heal.
 It's not a fun process, but it's important.*

 ## Being Your True Self Requires Vulnerability

 There's definitely some benefits to it, even though it might hurt.
-James 5:16 says that when you confess your sins to each other, then you pray for each other, and it can help you heal.
+James 5:16 says that when you confess your sins to each other, then you can pray for each other, and it can help you heal.

 *In order for you to be who you really are, that requires vulnerability.
 You can live a life where you are just a shadow of yourself.
-A lot of people have gone through this a some point, in high school, or junior high, where you just wanted to be one of the cool kids.
+A lot of people have gone through this at some point, in high school, or junior high, where you just wanted to be one of the cool kids.
 So you tried to match what the cools kids were doing, but it wasn't really you.
 There's nothing wrong with wanting to fit in.
 We all want to feel like we belong.
 That's part of the way God designed us.
 But it becomes a problem when you can't live out who you actually are.*

 We all have this deep desire to know people and to be known.
 And to love people and to be loved.
 This goes wrong when we want to be loved, so we hide who we really are, and put on a mask of who we think people want us to be.